Nadhirus/paf-riscv/README.md

   so the PC could get a 4n+2 value, which would trigger an exception if JALed with a 4n+2 value. even if the spec does not trap as the resulting pc would be 4-aligned.

+observations on the paf core:
+- the instruction decode stage does not decode the opcode & func